 - Strength - Set the strength of the pen stabilization.

 - Smoothness - Set the smoothness of the resulting path.
 The path is created by approximating the locations traversed by the brush paint using the minimum number of curve segments.

 - Corner - Set the minimum corner angle, above which the intersection locations are smoothed out.

 - Connect Gap - Set a maximum gap (in screen points) between closest locations of two shapes, when merging still occurs.

-- Adjusting - Set the number of previous attempts of sketches when redrawing the last sketch while holding the Option (Alt) key.
+- Adjusting - Set the number of previous attempts of sketches when redrawing the last sketch while holding the Option (Mac) or Alt (Windows) key.